 Vitiligo causes the loss of skin colour in blotches.
 The extent and rate of colour loss from vitiligo is unpredictable.
 It can affect the skin on any part of your body.
 Talk to us about a vitiligo treatment plan for you.

 Find out more about vitiligo, its causes and our approach to treatment in the information below.
-Or get in touch and book a consultation to discuss your concerns and treatment plan specific to you.
+Or get in touch and book a free consultation to discuss your concerns and treatment plan specific to you.

 Vitiligo is an autoimmune condition where patients are often left with large patches of de-pigmented skin.
 This depigmentation can range from small patches to large areas of the body and can have significant psycho-social consequences.
 Patients often withdraw socially and wear clothes to cover affected areas of their body.

 Most images in the public arena are of people with darker skin tones, as the colour difference is much more immediately noticeable, however this condition is also found in people with fair skin.

 Areas of the body where this condition often first manifests itself is around the extremities such as the eyes, nose, underarms and hands.